12 Jobs That Will Definitely Survive the Next 20 Years (and Even Be in Demand)

 Marketing managers help advertise, promote, and generate interest in certain products, services, and companies.
 They will be in high demand over the next decade, according to the BLS.

-Overall employment for people in advertising, promotions, and marketing management is projected to grow a faster-than-average 10% through 2031.
+Overall employment for people in advertising, promotions, and marketing management is projected to grow a faster-than-average 8% faster than the average for all occupations through 2033.

 Construction managers